All Time Greatest Home Run Hitters

 24 Eddie Murray

-I pick Eddie because he hit over 500 home runs in his career (504), that some baseball fans may not known that Eddie had so much power.
-In his career, he once led the American League in home runs and that happened to be the Strike shortened 1981 season, and once was a World Series Champion (1983) and that happened on a Sunday in Game 5 facing TV competition against The National Football League.
-Eddie played in 8 All-Star Games and forever played a part in Baltimore Orioles history.
+I pick Eddie because he hit over 500 home runs in his career (504).
+Some baseball fans may not know that Eddie had so much power.
+He once led the American League in home runs during the strike-shortened 1981 season and was a World Series Champion in 1983, clinching the title in Game 5 on a Sunday against NFL TV competition.
+Eddie played in 8 All-Star Games and is forever a part of Baltimore Orioles history.

 Its Joeysworld